 Heat pump water heaters, on the other hand, use a compressor and refrigerant to transfer heat from the air to the water, which is a more gentle process that doesn’t cause as much wear and tear on the tank.
 As a result, heat pump water heaters can last up to 15 years or more, compared to the 8-12 year lifespan of traditional water heaters.
 This longer lifespan can save homeowners money in the long run, as they won’t have to replace their water heater as frequently.

 When it comes to purchasing a new water heater, the initial cost is often a significant consideration.
-So, how does the cost of a new heat pump water heater compare to traditional water heaters?
+So, how does the cost of a new air to water heat pump compare to traditional water heaters?
 Let’s take a closer look.

 Traditional water heaters, such as electric or gas models, typically cost less upfront than heat pump water heaters.
 For example, a standard electric water heater can cost between 8,000 to 20,000 INR, while a gas water heater can cost between 10,000 to 25,000 INR.
-On the other hand, a heat pump water heater can cost between 30,000 to 60,000 INR.
+On the other hand, a air to water heat pump can cost between 30,000 to 60,000 INR.

-While the initial cost of a heat pump water heater may be higher, it’s important to consider the long-term savings.
-Heat pump water heaters are incredibly energy-efficient and can save you up to 50% on your energy bills compared to traditional water heaters.
+While the initial cost of a air to water heat pump may be higher, it’s important to consider the long-term savings.
+Heat pump are incredibly energy-efficient and can save you up to 50% on your energy bills compared to traditional water heaters.
 Over time, these savings can add up and make up for the higher initial cost.

-Overall, while the initial cost of a heat pump water heater may be higher, the long-term savings and benefits make it a worthwhile investment.
+Overall, while the initial cost of a air to water heat pump may be higher, the long-term savings and benefits make it a worthwhile investment.

 Comparison of operating costs with traditional water heaters